themorlan/openREM/docs/upgrade_docker.rst

 Upgrade to Docker
 #################

+These instructions assume:

-* These instructions assume you are upgrading from 0.10.0.
+* You are upgrading from 0.10.0.
+* You are using a PostgreSQL database in the existing installation.
+* That existing Linux installs followed the instructions in the previous releases, with the *openrem-function* format that changed in the 0.9.1 release (:ref:`service_name_change`).

+If not you will need to adapt the instructions as necessary.

 * **Upgrades from 0.9.1 or earlier should review** :doc:`upgrade_previous_0.10.0`. -- needs changing

 ..  toctree::